-As more and more children/young people are being diagnosed with a chronic health condition such as asthma, diabetes, epilepsy and anaphylaxis, teachers are faced with the challenge of supporting a student with these conditions in school.
+More and more and more children/young people are being diagnosed with a chronic health condition such as asthma, diabetes, epilepsy and anaphylaxis, teachers are faced with the challenge of supporting a student with these conditions in school.
 This can seem like a great responsibility and one teachers, principals, school staff and parents can be anxious about.
-To address this need, the Asthma Society of Ireland, Diabetes Ireland, Brainwave the Irish Epilepsy Association and Anaphylaxis Ireland came together to produce a resource pack ‘Managing Chronic Health Conditions at School’ to help teachers and parents to work together and provide a safe and enjoyable school environment for students with any one of these conditions.
+To address this need, in 2011 the Asthma Society of Ireland, Diabetes Ireland, Brainwave the Irish Epilepsy Association and Anaphylaxis Ireland came together to produce a resource pack ‘Managing Chronic Health Conditions at School’ to help teachers and parents to work together and provide a safe and enjoyable school environment for students with any one of these conditions.
 Be aware this document has been updated in 2013 and does not include up to date information about diabetes.
 For accurate and up-to-date information click this link: https://www.diabetes.ie/living-with-diabetes/child-diabetes/school-and-diabetes/

 This pack is a toolkit containing: